 If you have missing teeth, dental implants can be the ideal solution.
 Unlike other kinds of tooth restorations, dental implants act like your natural teeth, so you can wear them with confidence.
 If you’re considering getting dental implants in San Diego, here are some of the reasons dentists consider them such a good option.

 Dental implants are placed in your jawbone, and the post of the implant fuses with the bone, just like a natural tooth root.
 As a result, your implant acts just like a natural tooth.
-You can chew any kinds of food and don’t have to worry about the implant slipping around in your mouth when you talk.
+You can chew any kind of food and don’t have to worry about the implant slipping around in your mouth when you talk.
 You can brush and floss dental implants just like natural teeth.
 Dentures and bridges, on the other hand, may not feel secure in your mouth and may require you to give up some of the foods you love.
 They also can lead to bone deterioration, which can cause more tooth loss.
 Dental implants offer the best chance of preventing future oral health problems.

 - Dental Implants